Volvo 262C: Annual changes

 For the 1979 model year, the rear-end design was modified with a deeper trunk lid and wrap-around taillights.
 Upgrades included thermostatic heater controls, and cars with manual transmission included the shift linkage from the 242GT.

 The 1980 model year featured an engine displacement increase from 2664 to 2849 cc as a result of the bore going from 88 to 91 mm.
 The engine was also reconfigured, with seven main bearings instead of four and an increase in compression ratio from 8.2:1 to 8.8:1.
 Also, in 1980, the front air dam from the 242GT was added to the 262C.
-For North America, the 2.8-litre engine was rated at 130 hp.
+For North America, the 2.8 L engine was rated at 130 hp.

 The vinyl roof cover was deleted for the final 1981 model year of production.